 What I Do

-I help others think about reproductive ethics issue and policies with depth and ease.
+I help you think about reproductive ethics issues and policies with depth and ease.

 Offering case consults, Policy review and development, literature review and analysis, teaching, and committee presence.